shahanakattil/ai-in-a-day/setup/02-setup-workspace.md

     ![Select agent pool type](./media/02-setup-agent-pool-type.png)

-## Task 2 (Linux variant) - Configure a Linux VM as an Azure DevOps Build Agent
+## Task 2 - Configure a Linux VM as an Azure DevOps Build Agent

 1. From within Azure Portal, navigate to **Virtual machines** and then select **+ Create, + Virtual machine**.